NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes <!--REQ-335-->

 * A new data access message has been added when downloading controlled data.
 Users must agree to abide by data access control policies when downloading controlled data. <!--PRTL-2324,PRTL-2370,-->
-* In the Mutation free-text search in Exploration, mutatation display now includes the uuid, genomic location, and matched search term for easier mutation searching. <!--PRTL-1996, PRTL-2367-->
+* In the Mutation free-text search in Exploration, mutation display now includes the UUID, genomic location, and matched search term for easier mutation searching. <!--PRTL-1996, PRTL-2367-->
 * The ability to sort on ranked columns has been made available. <!--PRTL-2274,PRTL-2336,PRTL-2365-->

 ### Bugs Fixed Since Last Release

 *  In some cases, text was being cut off on the Project page visualization tab.
 Text is no longer cut off. <!--PRTL-2290-->
 *  HGNC link on Gene page broke as the source format url changed; The format was updated and the link is now functional <!--PRTL-2380-->
-*  In the biospeciment details on the Case page, the cart icon would disappear once clicked.
+*  In the biospecimen details on the Case page, the cart icon would disappear once clicked.
 It now is always visible. <!--PRTL-2282-->

 ### Known Issues and Workarounds